 One of the first financial decisions you’ll make as a band is how much to charge for your gigs.
-And while I’d like to say that setting an appropriate price gets easier the more you play, the truth is it always feels a bit like haphazardly choosing a number and hoping people are willing to pay it, or lowballing yourself with a pay-what-you-can (PWYC) entry just get some people in the door in a weird city on tour.
+And while I’d like to say that setting an appropriate price gets easier the more you play, the truth is it always feels a bit like choosing a random number and hoping people are willing to pay it, or playing free or a low amount for exposure just get some people in the door in a weird city on tour.
 Usually, neither is ideal for you.

 Sometimes it’s up to the venue to set the ticket price, and you don’t really have a choice in the matter.
 But when it’s up to you to decide what the entry fee will be, how do you settle on a number you’re comfortable with?
 Here’s how to think about ticket price in relation to your band, your brand, and your gigging strategy.